How to improve racial diversity in your children’s books

 1. Your pupils can't be what they can't see

-3. Ask and discuss these questions when reviewing your books
+3. Ask and discuss these questions during your review

-We appreciate that improving diversity in the books in your school isn’t enough on its own to create an anti-racist curriculum and school environment – but it is a good place to start.
-This work should sit alongside work on reviewing your curriculum to make it more inclusive (more on this at the end of this article).
+Improving diversity in your school’s books isn’t enough on its own to create an anti-racist curriculum and school environment – but it’s a good place to start.

 Your pupils can't be what they can't see